-- Not making it apparent what it is your business does.
+- not making it apparent what it is your business does;

-- No name tags or common dress code.
+- no name tags or common dress code;

-- Failure to identify the visitor early in the meeting.
+- failure to identify the visitor early in the meeting.

 9. How can I capture potential customers' contact details?

 Many exhibitions provide technology to help you capture visitor details.
 This could include the use of barcode readers that can obtain a visitor's contact details from their name badge or QR codes that allow exhibitors and visitors to obtain lists of contacts they have met during an event.
-If your chosen exhibition does not employ technology, you should, at the very least, get the visitor's business card and make a record of what their query was and what action is required.
+If your chosen exhibition does not use technology, you should, at the very least, get every visitor's business card and make a record of what their query was and what action is required.
 Follow-up should be done within days, preferably by phone, thanking them for attending the show and trying to close a sale.